GuillaumePressiat/recode-with-mistral-finetune/README.md

 Training on glaive should take around 1h on a 8xH100 node and the resulting weights should work nicely for function calling.

-## Customizing training configuration

-The example `mistral-finetune/examples/7B` defines reasonable parameters for learning rate, weight decay, etc... but you are advised to customize these settings for your use case.

-Generally, a training configuration should fill the following parameters:

-- `model_id_or_path` defines the model to start training from.
-This can be a path to a pre-trained model or a local model directory.
-- `run_dir` defines the directory where training checkpoints and metrics are stored.
-- `seq_len` defines the sequence length for training.
-This is the maximum length of input sequences the model will process.
-Samples are packed to reach a length of `seq_len` for maximum training efficiency.
-- `batch_size` defines the number of training examples used per GPU. **Note**: The overall effective batch_size (in tokens) across all GPUs equals `num_gpus` x `batch_size` x `seq_len`.
-- `max_steps` defines the maximum number of training steps.
-This is the total number of iterations the training process will run.
-It can be adjusted based on the specific needs of your training scenario.
-Total number of tokens seen during training is `max_steps` x `num_gpus` x `batch_size` x `seq_len`.
-- `optim.lr` defines the learning rate.
-This is the initial learning rate for the optimizer.
-- `optim.weight_decay` defines weight decay.
-Weight decay is a regularization technique used to prevent overfitting by penalizing large weights.
-We recommend leaving it at 0.1.
-- `optim.pct_start` defines the percentage of the total training steps used for the learning rate warm-up phase before it starts to decrease.
-It corresponds to pct_start of PyTorch's OneCycleLR.
-- `lora.rank` defines the size of the LoRA (Low-Rank Adaptation) adapters.
-We recommend 64 or less, which adjusts the rank of the low-rank decomposition used in LoRA.
-- `seed` defines the random seed for initialization and data shuffling/sampling.
-Setting a seed ensures reproducibility of results.
-- `log_freq` defines the logging frequency.
-This specifies how often (in steps) to log training metrics.
-- `data.instruct_data` is the path to the instruction data used for training.
-This field has to be filled with one or multiple data sources in the format as explained above.
-Each data source should either be a path to a jsonl file or a path to a directory containing jsonl files followed by a weighting to define the importance of this dataset: `<path/to/data_source>:<weight>`.
-E.g.: `data.instruct_data: "/path/to/data1.jsonl:5.,/path/to/data2.jsonl:1.,/path/to/dir_of_jsonls:1."`
-- `data.data` is an optional path to additional pretraining data in the format as explained above.
-Note that this field can be left blank.
-- `data.eval_instruct_data` is an optional path to evaluation instruction data to run cross-validation at every `eval_freq` steps.
-Cross-validation metrics are displayed as `loss` and `perplexity`.
-- `eval_freq` defines how often (in steps) to evaluate the model.
-This specifies the interval at which the model is evaluated on the validation set.
-- `no_eval` is a flag to enable or disable intermediate evaluation.
-Setting it to False enables periodic evaluation during training.
-- `ckpt_freq` defines how often (in steps) to save checkpoints.
-This specifies the interval at which the model's state is saved.
-- `save_adapters` defines whether to only save the trained LoRA checkpoints or whether the trained LoRA should directly be merged into the base model and saved. **Note**: When setting `save_adapters=False` make sure that you have enough CPU and GPU memory to save the full model on a single process (this is usually only possible for the 7B model).
-- `wandb.key` is used to pass your Weights & Biases (wandb) API key for logging.
-This allows you to log training metrics to the wandb dashboard.
-- `wandb.project` defines the wandb project name.
-This is where the training run will be logged in the wandb interface.

 ## Inference